 The Mahan Plaque itself marks the location where several exceptionally large trees were cut in the start of a logging operation that would have destroyed the entire grove, had two hikers not seen the damage and taken action to preserve the grove.
 A short stretch of the Mahan Loop runs along the base of a hill that defines the edge of the alluvial flat; the redwoods are noticably smaller here.

 A lot of side trails have been worn into the groundcover, so it’s easy to get lost around the Mahan Loop.
 The southernmost side trail begins at a short triangular post and connects the Founders’ Grove to the rest of Humboldt Redwoods’ trail network.
 The redwoods end almost immediately on this unexceptional side trail as it climbs to a cut above Highway 101.
 Two other trails lead to the Avenue of the Giants.

-The third loop trail is across the Avenue of the Giants from the Founders' and Mahan Loops.
-Although it has no trailhead marker to indicate its name, it's an official trail and is called the Goosepen Loop on the official park map.
+The third loop trail is across the Avenue of the Giants from the Founders’ and Mahan Loops.
+Although it has no trailhead marker to indicate its name, it’s an official trail and is called the Goosepen Loop on the official park map.
 The trail is narrow, little-used, and easy to lose, and the trees are much less impressive in this area.
 Highway 101 runs immediately adjacent to the trail on a high berm.
 In the shadow of the berm with cars and trucks constantly roaring by, the forest seems rather dark and depressing, so this loop is not included in the recommended hike.

 © 2007, 2010, 2014, 2017, 2020, 2022 David Baselt